SpaceVim/SpaceVim/docs/layers/ctrlspace.md

 * `home-mapping-key` (default: `<C-Space>`) - keybinding to enter CtrlSpace's home menu, which displays the buffers list
 * `autosave-workspaces` (default: `true`) - enable to autosave current workspace on switching WS and exiting SpaceVim
 * `autoload-workspaces` (default: `false`) - enable to autoload last workspace on starting SpaceVim

-Note: for more granular CtrlSpace options, [refer to the plugin's GitHub page](https://github.com/vim-ctrlspace/vim-ctrlspace).
+* For more granular CtrlSpace options, [refer to the plugin's GitHub page](https://github.com/vim-ctrlspace/vim-ctrlspace).

 * `enable-spacevim-styled-keys` (default: `false`) - enable to make available [SpaceVim styled keybindings](#keybindings-spacevim-styled).

-Note: when disabled, another traditional fuzzy finder layer (such as Denite or FZF) may still be used without concerns of keybinding conflicts.
+**Note**: when disabled, another traditional fuzzy finder layer (such as Denite or FZF) may still be used without concerns of keybinding conflicts.